-Maintaining PnR symmetry means that transit-auto egress trips match transitauto access trips for each PnR lot.
-Asymmetrical travel is an issue for the Boston Region because of the overlapping rapid transit and commuter rail paths, particularly on the north shore with the Orange Line and the south shore with the Red Line.
+Maintaining PnR symmetry means that transit-auto egress trips match transit-auto access trips for each PnR lot.
+Asymmetrical travel is an issue for the Boston region because of the overlapping rapid transit and commuter rail paths, particularly where the Orange Line runs on the north side and where the Red Line runs on the south side.